 The tentacles are extremely important.
 Most land snails have two pairs.

-One pair, which sits higher than the other, is longer and has eyes that look like nothing more than shiny black dots.
-One per tentacle, they’re located at the tip (at the base in sea snails).
-They can be moved back and forth and up and down to get a better view.
-For them, though, the view is limited because they’re unable to focus, so it’s fuzzy and mainly distinguishes between light and dark.
+One pair, which sits higher than the other, is longer and has eyes at the tip that look like nothing more than a shiny black dot on each tentacle.
+(They’re at the base in sea snails).
+Tentacles can be moved back and forth and up and down to get a better view.
+They can’t focus, however, so their vision is fuzzy and mainly distinguishes between light and dark.

 The shorter tentacles hold chemoreceptors that can taste and smell.
-They’re usually held lower and used for feeling around the immediate environment.
+They’re usually held lower and used for touching and feeling the immediate environment.
 At a hint of danger, snails quickly withdraw all four tentacles.
-Muscles do the work for that, but blood pressure is what extends them.
+Muscles play a role in that, but blood pressure is what extends them.

 Visceral mass (internal organs)

-The visceral mass (all the internal organs) is covered by the “mantle,” a muscular, skin-like organ that lines the inside of the shell and secretes calcium carbonate for shell-building.
+The visceral mass is the term for all the snail’s internal organs.
+They’re covered by the “mantle,” a muscular, skin-like organ that lines the shell’s inside and secretes calcium carbonate for shell-building.

 Land snails need only one lung for breathing.
-Muscles in the mantle expand and compress the lung, drawing air in and driving carbon out through an opening called the pneumostome.
+Muscles in the mantle expand and compress the lung, drawing air in and driving carbon out through the pneumostome opening.
 Located on the right side of the body, it can be opened and closed at will.
 Between breaths, it’s kept closed to hold moisture in.

-The foot of Garden Snail, Cornu aspersum, clinging to a plant stem.
-Note the breathing hole in the pneumostome.
-(Sean Mack / Wiki; cc by 3.0)
+This is the foot of the Garden Snail, Cornu aspersum, clinging to a plant stem.
+Note the hole, which is the pneumostome.
+(Sean Mack / Wiki; CC BY 3.0)

 Foot, movement

-Well, it’s all relative, but some of the larger land snails virtually gallop by creating huge waves in their foot.
-The fastest in the world is thought to be the Garden Snail, Cornu aspersum (formerly Helix aspersa).
-At its speediest on a nice, smooth surface, it travels about 6 or 7 inches per minute (1.8 or 2.1 m)!
+A muscular organ called the “foot,” located on the underside of the body, moves a snail forward but never backward.
+They also will use their foot to try to right themselves if they get overturned (often unsuccessfully).
+Large, flat, smooth, and very maneuverable, it pushes against a surface with a wave-like motion.
+You may wonder if snails ever move faster than a “snail’s pace?”
+The answer is no, but some of the larger land snails virtually gallop by snail standards by creating huge waves in their foot.
+The fastest in the world is thought to be the Garden Snail, Cornu aspersum (formerly Helix aspersa), shown above.
+At its speediest on a nice, smooth surface, it travels about 6.0 or 7.0 inches per minute (1.8–2.1 m)!

 To help them move, snails prepare the surface by secreting a thin layer of mucus from a gland at the front of their foot.
-The mucus reduces friction but also produces a suction that helps them cling to things, even upside down.
-If you’ve ever tried to pick one up, you’ve experienced it.
-Mucus also provides a protective layer when needed.
-It’s so effective that snails can climb over sharp surfaces, including a razor’s edge, without harm.
+The mucus serves several purposes.
+It reduces friction, produces a suction that helps them cling to things, even upside down (if you’ve ever tried to pick one up, you’ve experienced this resistance), and provides a protective layer that’s so effective snails can climb over sharp surfaces, including a razor’s edge, without injury.

 Reproduction

-But, not so fast!
-With a few species, there’s a shocking twist: Each pierces the body of the other with a long, sharp spear, called a “love dart.”
+But not so fast!
+With a few species, there’s a shocking twist: each pierces the body of the other with a long, sharp spear called a “love dart.”
 Whoa!
-That sure changes the mood, and begs the question, “Why?”
+That sure changes the mood and begs the question, “Why?”
 Despite our shocked reaction to this, theirs is to get it on!
-Apparently, it stimulates them.
+It apparently stimulates them.

 So, do they mind getting harpooned?
-Well, yes; yes they do!
-It hurts, and there’s research indicating they frequently jostle to stab, but not be stabbed.
+Well, yes, yes, they do!
+Snails are capable of feeling pain, and it hurts.
+They frequently will jostle to stab but not be stabbed.
 For a relieved 30 percent of them, the other’s love dart misses or fails to penetrate.

 Love dart

 A love dart is more than sadomasochistic foreplay, however.
-It prevents a catastrophe: It happens that more than ninety-nine percent of the sperm exchanged by the snails gets digested internally before finding its way to the safety of the storage pouch.
-That reduces the number of fertilized eggs significantly.
-So, the love dart, as it happens, is nature’s extreme solution: It transfers a mucus that seems to prevent the snail’s body from digesting too much semen.
+It prevents a catastrophe because more than 99 percent of the sperm exchanged by the snails gets digested internally before finding its way to the safety of the storage pouch.
+So, the number of fertilized eggs is significantly less than the initial number of sperm introduced.
+The love dart is nature’s extreme solution: it transfers a mucus that seems to prevent the snail’s body from digesting too much semen.

 Land snails may lay their eggs singly or in clusters of dozens, depending on the species.
 They might bury their eggs in soft, moist soil by digging down with their foot or hide them in damp, protected places like leaf litter and under logs.

-Eggs hatch in about two to four weeks, depending on the species and favorable weather (they don’t hatch until conditions are right.)
-As soon as they hatch, the hungry snails begin feeding on their eggshell, so rich in calcium.
-They may also consume any other shells they find, even if the egg is still unhatched!
-At this stage, shells are transparent and have only one whorl, but over the next few weeks, they slowly take on color.
-In about three months they’ll have adult coloration.
+Eggs hatch in about two to four weeks, depending on the species and favorable weather (they don’t hatch until conditions are right).
+As soon as they hatch, the hungry young snails begin feeding on their calcium-rich eggshell and, sometimes, on the eggshell of other snails, even if it is still unhatched!
+At this stage, the snails’ shells are transparent and have only one whorl, but over the next few weeks, they slowly take on color.
+In about three months, they’ll have adult coloration.
 Snails reach adult size and sexual maturity in two to three years.

 Behavior

 Land snails are usually active at night when humidity is high, but they may come out in the daytime when it rains to do some foraging.
-If conditions get too dry, they estivate (a stage of “sleep” that’s not quite as deep as hibernation) and stay that way until it rains.
-In winter, many species hibernate, in which their heart slows down from about thirty-six beats per minute to only three or four and oxygen use is reduced to one-fiftieth of normal.
+If conditions get too dry, they estivate (a stage of “sleep” not quite as deep as hibernation) and stay that way until it rains.
+In winter, many species hibernate, during which their heart slows down from about thirty-six beats per minute to only three or four, and oxygen use is reduced to one-fiftieth of normal.
+Land snails also take naps like humans might do.
+Research1 on the Great Pond Snail, Lymnaea stagnalis, in 2011 showed they slept off and on for about 22 minutes over a 13- to 15-day period, then stayed awake for the following thirty-three to forty-one hours.
+During their awake time, they were continuously active.

-Whether they’re estivating or hibernating, or maybe just “sleeping,” snails seal their aperture with an epiphragm, a layer of dried mucus.
-The epiphragm is usually transparent and sometimes “glues” the snail to a surface, such as a shady wall, rock or tree branch.
+Whether they’re estivating, hibernating, or maybe just sleeping, snails seal their aperture with an epiphragm, a layer of dried mucus.
+The epiphragm is usually transparent and sometimes “glues” the snail to a surface, such as a shady wall, rock, or tree branch.
 In temperate climates, some slugs hibernate underground in winter, but adults of other species die.

-Snails spend their active time searching for food and eating, and to find mates, but they’re otherwise not social.
+Snails spend their active time searching for food, eating, and finding mates, but they’re otherwise not social.
 They may be seen hiding in groups, but they don’t communicate other than to follow snail trails to find a mate or, for the few carnivorous species, to find prey.

 Habitat

-Typically snails live where they can find moisture and darkness.
-Well, most of them: There are a few hardy species that live in semi-arid regions and survive by estivating when weather conditions are dry, which is most of the time.
-These snails bury themselves and withdraw into their shell, plugging the opening to conserve moisture.
-When it rains, there’s a rush of activity—they must eat, mate and lay eggs before the environment dries up again.
+Typically, snails live where they can find moisture and darkness, although a few hardy species live in semi-arid regions.
+They survive when weather conditions are dry (which is most of the time) by burying themselves in soil, withdrawing into their shell, and plugging the aperture to conserve moisture.
+After that, they estivate until it rains.
+When rain does come, there’s a rush of activity—they must eat, mate, and lay eggs before the environment dries up again.

-The rest live in such places as marshes, woodlands, pond margins, flower and vegetable gardens, under leaves, mulch, rocks, logs, in cracks and crevices, and flowerpots and other yard fixtures.
-Slugs, unencumbered by a shell, can squeeze into places the others can’t.
+Most snails live in marshes, woodlands, pond margins, flower and vegetable gardens, leaf piles, mulch, rocks, logs, cracks and crevices, flowerpots, and other yard fixtures.
+Unencumbered by a shell, slugs can squeeze into places the others can’t.

-Typically, snails stay within a small range, but they can easily be affected by disturbances in their environment.
+Typically, snails stay within a small range, but environmental disturbances can easily affect them.
 They’ll disperse to new areas, if possible, but since they can’t do it quickly, they may not escape a dangerous change.
-Mostly, snails are moved through flooding and streams.
+Primarily, snails are relocated through flooding and streams.
 Also, humans distribute them in soil or pots of flowers purchased at a garden center.
 Some have been found attached to the fur of an animal.
-There are also claims that tiny snail eggs can be swept up by the wind.
+It’s conceivable that the wind might sweep up tiny snail eggs.

 Food sources